 He was known for his bizarre metafictional sense of humour, and his positively vicious attitude to contemporary Ireland in An Cruiskeen Lawn.
 Nothing was safe, neither politics nor religion nor society.
 He even mocked his own day job, as a powerful private secretary in the Department of Health, where the fact that he was Myles na gCopaleen was an open secret.

 Works by O'Nolan with TV Tropes articles:

-- The Alcoholic: O'Nolan was an alcoholic for much of his life, which possible contributed to his eventual throat cancer and heart attack.
+- The Alcoholic: O'Nolan was an alcoholic for much of his life, which almost certainly contributed to his eventual throat cancer and heart attack.

-- Bilingual Bonus: O'Nolan spoke fluent Irish (English, in fact, was his second language), and passable German, French and Latin.
+- Bilingual Bonus: O'Nolan was raised an Irish speaker and spoke fluent English and passable German, French and Latin.
 All of which appear in his work.

 - Pen Name: O'Nolan had many.
 Most notable is Flann O'Brien for his novels and the name under which he is usually remembered, and Myles na gCopaleen/Gopaleen, the pseudonym under which he wrote his Irish Times column.
 But he would also write angry letters about his own column under once-off names, and it's suspected he may have been "Stephen Blakesley", writer of some Sexton Blake detective novels, and "John Shamus O'Donnell", who contributed one story to Amazing Stories in 1932.